LeonAdato/NR-VM-Demo/readme.md

 ## Background and Usage
-This script uses the CairoSVG module to show off New Relic Vulnerability Management CairoSVG itself is a great utility that converts SVG images to other formats CairoSVG versions before 2.7.0 had a critical CVE, which this script uses to demonstrate how New Relic VM detects security issues in your code.
+This script uses the CairoSVG module to show off New Relic Vulnerability Management

+CairoSVG itself is a great utility that converts SVG images to other formats.
+However, versions before 2.7.0 had a critical CVE, which this script uses to demonstrate how New Relic VM detects security issues in your code.
+Note that the CVE was addressed in versions 2.7.0 and higher.

-Note that the CVE was addressed in versions 2.7.0 and higher Details on the CVE can be found here: [https://github.com/advisories/GHSA-rwmf-w63j-p7gv](https://github.com/advisories/GHSA-rwmf-w63j-p7gv)
+Details on the CVE can be found here: [https://github.com/advisories/GHSA-rwmf-w63j-p7gv](https://github.com/advisories/GHSA-rwmf-w63j-p7gv)

 Details on CairoSVG can be found [on their home page](https://www.courtbouillon.org/cairosvg).

 ## Setup: